 Wrong.
 There’s a reason why only seven notices to evict under 37.9(a)(5) were filed with the Rent Board last year.
 Landlords generally don’t want to lock themselves into fixed term leases for fixed rent.
 Why?
 Because they want to keep their options open.
 You never know what kind of rich sucker is going to come along and offer you a gazillion bucks for your building.
 When the rube arrives with his suitcase of cash, you don’t want to have to tell him that he can’t move in or jack up the rents because one of your serfs happens to have a lease.

-The lease must contain “terms which are materially the same as in the previous agreement.”
-Rent is the most material term in a lease and in order to hold you to signing, the landlord cannot increase it.
 Most landlords who rent single family houses in San Francisco don’t have any incentive to require tenants to sign a longer term lease because they can increase the rent to whatever the market will bear.
 Remember, your two-plus year tenancy is not covered by the price controls in the Rent Ordinance because you live in a house.
 Thank your state legislators for the Costa Hawkins Rental Housing Act which fucked over thousands of tenants in California.
 Because Democrat legislators don’t have the guts to repeal Costa Hawkins, like herpes, it’s a gift that keeps on giving.

 You’re saving money to buy a house right?
 Ask yourself: 1) Are we completely insane? and, more importantly 2) Are we being penny-wise and pound foolish?